llvm/llvm-project/llvm/docs/LangRef.rst

     might otherwise be set or cleared by calling this function.
 LLVM will not introduce any new floating-point instructions that may trap.

+.. _denormal_fp_math:

 ``"denormal-fp-math"``
     This indicates the denormal (subnormal) handling that may be assumed for the default floating-point environment.
 This is a comma separated pair.
-The elements may be one of ``"ieee"``, ``"preserve-sign"``, or ``"positive-zero"``.
-The first entry
+The elements may be one of ``"ieee"``, ``"preserve-sign"``, ``"positive-zero"``, or ``"dynamic"``.
+The
-    indicates the flushing mode for the result of floating point operations.
+    first entry indicates the flushing mode for the result of floating point operations.
 The second indicates the handling of denormal inputs to floating point instructions.
 For compatibility with older bitcode, if the second value is omitted, both input and output modes will assume the same mode.

     If this is attribute is not specified, the default is ``"ieee,ieee"``.

     If the output mode is ``"preserve-sign"``, or ``"positive-zero"``, denormal outputs may be flushed to zero by standard floating-point operations.
 It is not mandated that flushing to zero occurs, but if a denormal output is flushed to zero, it must respect the sign mode.
 Not all targets support all modes.

+    If the mode is ``"dynamic"``, the behavior is derived from the dynamic state of the floating-point environment.
+Transformations which depend on the behavior of denormal values should not be performed.

     While this indicates the expected floating point mode the function will be executed with, this does not make any attempt to ensure the mode is consistent.
 User or platform code is expected to set the floating point mode appropriately before function entry.

     If the input mode is ``"preserve-sign"``, or ``"positive-zero"``, a floating-point operation must treat any input denormal value as zero.
 In some situations, if an instruction does not respect this mode, the input may need to be converted to 0 as if by ``@llvm.canonicalize`` during lowering for correctness.

 ``"denormal-fp-math-f32"``
     Same as ``"denormal-fp-math"``, but only controls the behavior of